spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### S-CON

-_Applies to problematic syntactical comstructions, whwre the deviation is more complex and therefore not covered of one of the other syntactical taggs (see code book and exemple below)_
+_Applies to problematic syntactical comstructions, whwre the deviation is more complex and therefore not covered of one of the other syntactical taggs (marked as OBS! in exemple below!)_

 **Example:**